jboss-switchyard/learning/summit2014/lab3/sla/report/Readme.txt

 Service Level Agreement - Report
 ================================

-An example of a deployable report definition, configured to provide a Service Level Agreement report.
+This quickstart provides an example of a deployable report definition, configured to provide a Service Level Agreement report.

-Activity events need to be recorded in the activity store.
+For this quickstart to function correctly, activity events need to be recorded in the activity store.
-Therefore initially it is recommended that you deploy the Home Loan Application and Information Processor.
+Therefore initially it is recommended that you deploy the Order Management Application and Information Processor quickstarts.
+However any SwitchYard application could be used.

 To deploy the quickstart, after the server has been started, run: